 The AWPE is administered on campus for those who did not attend high school in California, or who were otherwise unable to take earlier exams.
-If you are currently enrolled in College Writing R1A, or have taken it previously, you are not eligible to take the exam.
+If you are currently enrolled in College Writing R1A, or have taken the exam previously, you are not eligible for this exam.

 For more information, see the Analytical Writing Placement Examination website.

-In-person campus AWP exams have been temporarily suspended due to local Shelter-in-Place orders.
+In-person campus AWP exams have been suspended due to local restrictions on large gatherings.
 See above for details regarding the online campus AWP exam.